HugoHasenbein/redmine_attribute_quickies/README.md

 Attribute-Quickies honor work-flow permissions and permissions per role, i.e. "View (use) Attribute-Quickies" and "Manage (admin) Attribute-Quickies"

+You cann add as many Attribute-Quickies as you like. use only a few and keep them simple.
+Have fun!

 ### Change-Log

 * **1.0.1** initial commit